-The most important variable when choosing a fish food is the protein level.
+The most important variable when choosing a commercial dry food is the protein level.
 The higher the protein level in any food the healthier the fish.
 But this effect is NOT because eating high protein food is good for a fish.
 Rather the effect is due to what high protein food can do to the ecosystem that is in any aquarium.
 Higher protein food is a significant factor in creating crystal clear water.
 In turn, crystal clear water gives very healthy fish.

 Low protein food does not directly produce unhealthy fish.
 Rather its effect is indirect, through a long line of causal effects:

 - A low protein food has a high carbohydrate content